baconjs/bacon.jquery/README.md

 ## Example Applications

-There are example applications in the [examples](https://github.com/raimohanska/bacon-jquery-bindings/tree/master/examples) directory.
-Both use Bower to download dependencies (including BJB).
-Here's how to start one of them:
+There are example applications in the [examples](https://github.com/raimohanska/bacon-jquery-bindings/tree/master/examples) directory, each with a README.md describing how they are started.

-    npm install -g bower
-    cd examples/requirejs
-    bower install
-    open index.html

-.. the last line being OSX specific.
-Anyway, you need to run `bower install` to download deps, and then open `index.html`.

-Btw, code in the example applications is essentially just this:
+Each application does essentially the same thing and the code in the example applications is essentially just this:

 ```js
   // binding for "left" text field